 Subscribe to Ramsey County Human Services Updates

-Our mission is "Making a Difference: Helping People Survive and Thrive"
+Our mission: "Making a Difference: Helping People Survive & Thrive"

-Adult Services (ASD) meet basic clothing, food, housing, health care and safety needs for seniors, adults with disabilities, low incomes, chemical abuse, or mental health concerns.
+Adult Services helps seniors, adults with disabilities, low incomes, chemical abuse, or mental health issues.

 Learn More ASD

 Children and Family Services help children and teens who need protection, are in trouble with the law, have mental illness or disabilities, or need foster or adoptive families.